-Ultimus Asset Services, LLC ("Ultimus"), 225 Pictoria Dr., Suite 450, Cincinnati, Ohio 45246, acts as each Fund's transfer agent, fund accountant, and administrator.
-Ultimus is a wholly-owned subsidiary of Ultimus Fund Solutions, LLC, the parent company of the Distributor.
-The officers of the Trust also are officers and/or employees of Ultimus.
+Ultimus Fund Solutions, LLC ("Ultimus"), 225 Pictoria Dr., Suite 450, Cincinnati, Ohio 45246, acts as each Fund's transfer agent, fund accountant, and administrator.
+Ultimus is the parent company of the distributor, Ultimus Fund Distributors, LLC (the "Distributor").
+The officers of the Trust are also officers and/or employees of Ultimus and/or the Distributor.

 Ultimus maintains the records of each shareholder's account, answers shareholders' inquiries concerning their accounts, processes purchases and redemptions of a Fund's shares, acts as dividend and distribution disbursing agent and performs other transfer agent and shareholder service functions.
-Ultimus receives a monthly fee from each Fund of \$1.50 per shareholder account (subject to a minimum annual fee of \$28,000 for the Large Cap Fund and \$23,000 for the Small Cap Fund) for these transfer agency services.
+In addition, Ultimus provides each Fund with fund accounting services, which includes certain monthly reports, record-keeping and other management-related services.
+Ultimus also provides each Fund with administrative services, including all regulatory reporting and necessary office equipment, personnel and facilities.
+For its services, Ultimus receives a monthly fee from each Fund.